Kia: Controversies

+United States Environmental Protection Agency

 In late 2012, Kia Motors was forced to admit error in inflating its United States Environmental Protection Agency mileage claims and had to reduce its fuel economy claims in the U.S. by about 3 percent across the board and to offer compensation to previous vehicle buyers.

 Nuevo León plant

 Since 2014, Kia Motors has been involved in controversies in Mexico due to alleged irregularities in the construction of one of its manufacturing plants, located in the municipality of Pesquería, Nuevo León.
 The construction of the plant was done in an irregularly purchased land agreement between Kia Motors Mexico and the State of Nuevo León, then headed by Rodrigo Medina de la Cruz, was signed with unfairly advantageous conditions, such as bigger tax incentives than those allowed by Mexican law (tax exemptions for 20 years when the standard is 5), extended to the Mexican providers of Kia.

-A copy of the full agreement was published in Facebook by current Nuevo León governor, Jaime Rodríguez Calderón, as part of a prosecution case against Medina and he declared that the signed agreement with his predecessor would be cancelled.
+A copy of the full agreement was published on Facebook by current Nuevo León governor, Jaime Rodríguez Calderón, as part of a prosecution case against Medina and he declared that the signed agreement with his predecessor would be cancelled.
 A new agreement was then reached with Rodriguez's administration in June 2016.
 Former governor Medina de la Cruz and 30 other officials of the former state administration were investigated by an anti-corruption prosecutor for alleged embezzlement, improper exercise of public functions and damage to Nuevo León State assets.
 Medina was then taken into custody on January 26, 2017, in relation to this case and others in which he is involved.

+Kia Challenge

+In 2022, a trend known as the Kia Challenge went viral on the social media platform TikTok.
+The TikTok challenge involves stealing certain models of Kia and Hyundai cars manufactured from 2010 to 2021.
+Certain Kia and Hyundai were reportedly manufactured without immobilizers making the vehicles easier to steal.
+Kia responded by offering a free software update to affected models which requires the vehicle to have a key in the ignition in order for it to start.
+They also distributed over 26,000 steering wheel locks to law enforcement agencies to provide to owners of affected models.
+In February 2023, the National Highway Traffic Safety Administration reported that the challenge had resulted in at least 14 crashes and eight deaths.

+In May 2023, following a class action lawsuit, Kia and Hyundai agreed to pay $200 million settlement to consumers who suffered losses as a result of the security flaws.
+However, on August 16, 2023, a federal judge rejected the proposed settlement.

+Logo history

 Sponsorship

 Kia Motors sponsors the following sports teams, events, venues, and athletes: